Working with APIs

 1. 1

-Base URL: The domain and protocol (e.g. https://api.example.com)
+Base URL: the domain and protocol (e.g. https://api.example.com)

 2. 2

-Path: The specific endpoint path (e.g. /users/profile)
+Path: the specific endpoint path (e.g. /users/profile)

 3. 3